Graphic: Opening ceremony of 19th APF Annual Meeting

 We offer a comprehensive program of services to support our members in their work to promote and protect human rights in their respective countries.

-Dr Sima Samar, Chairperson of the Afghanistan Independent Human Rights Commission, describes the challenges of protecting human rights and promoting accountability in a country "where there is no rule of law".
+Dr Sima Samar, founding Chairperson of the Afghanistan Independent Human Rights Commission, describes the challenges of protecting human rights and promoting accountability in a country "where there is no rule of law".

 The APF has 16 full members and nine associate members.